Scientist profiles G-L

 Appointments and Affiliations:

-- Assistant professor, department of medicine (division of neurology), University of Toronto
+- Assistant professor, department of medicine (neurology), U of T

-- Co-director, University of Toronto Stroke Program (UTSP)
+- Co-leader, University of Toronto Stroke Program (UTSP)

 - Adjunct scientist, Institute for Clinical Evaluative Sciences (ICES)